trychlos/pwix-seo-prerender/README.md

 ## How does it work ?

 `pwix:ssr` looks at the headers of each incoming HTTP request in order to detect a bot crawler activity.
-When it does so, the request is forwarded to the prerendering service which handle it, and returns the built page (without any script).
+When it does so, the request is forwarded to the prerendering service which handle it, and returns the built page (without any script though).

 The client-side datasources are here so that your application may decide to build a special page or have a special look when prerendering.